hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/61.JPG" style="width:950px;"/>
 <br>
-This next puzzle is made by National Geographic and was sent to me by my dad after a conversation in which he was embarrassed to learn of my lack of geographic knowledge.
-It was quite enjoyable putting this together without looking up any locations of cities of countries.
+This next puzzle was made by National Geographic and was sent to me by my dad after a conversation in which he was embarrassed to learn of my lack of geographic knowledge.
+It was quite enjoyable putting this together without looking up any locations of cities or countries.
 I actually think I did quite well assembling all the land masses on that basis.
 I really enjoy the variety of shapes in this puzzle's pieces as well.
 They had a good thickness that made for a very satisfying experience.

 <img src="/images/posts/puzzles/62.JPG" style="width:950px;"/>
 <br>